Godot04/Libft/README.md

 **Libft** is first project at 42 School.
 This project involves recreating various standard C library functions from scratch, as well as implementing additional utility functions.
 The goal is to gain a deep understanding of how these fundamental functions work and to build a personal library that can be used in future 42 projects.

-In that project I learned the basics of C programming, memory management, string manipulation, and proper code documentation.
+In that project I learned the basics of C programming, memory management and string manipulation.

 ## 🎯 Project Goals